MrSach/CPP-Minor-Sub-projects/README.md

   - Cygwin 3.4.6-1
   - MinGW-w64

+The CMake and makefile scripts in this repository were designed to link library files dynamically and not statically.
-If using either of these two to compile the programs in this repository, that compiler collection is also needed to run the resultant program binaries.
+Therefore, if building using either of these compiler collections, then the resultant programs would need to be executed using the runtime environment provided by that respective compiler collection.
 So, for example, .exe files built using Cygwin requires execution through a Cygwin terminal.
-The reason is that the libraries are built dynamically and not statically.
-The compiler collection provides a runtime environment for the programs to be executed in.
-In addition, some of these programs use the \<thread\> and \<mutex\> headers, which are implemented differently between POSIX and MS Windows OSes.
+In addition, some of these programs use the \<thread\> and \<mutex\> headers, which are implemented differently between POSIX and MS Windows NT OSes.

-As a reminder, if building through Cygwin, then please run through a Cygwin terminal.
-If building through MinGW-w64 then please run through a MinGW-w64 terminal.
+I have investigated more lightweight solutions to dependencies, but so far this remains a work in progress.